Maripier Morin

-Maripier Morin (born July 7, 1986) is a Québécoise television presenter, businesswoman and actress.
+Maripier Morin (born July 7, 1986) is a Canadian television presenter, businesswoman and actress.

 Career

 Early career (2006–2009)

 In 2006, Morin made her first appearance on television as a participant in the reality series Occupation Double.
 Following her elimination, she appeared as a model on Le Banquier, the Quebec adaptation of Deal or No Deal.
 At the same time, she became a presenter for TVA, appearing on Sucré salé, Salut Bonjour Week-end and Deux Filles le matin.

 V, Code F and business ventures (2010-2014)

 In 2010, Morin joined the V network as host of the web series Planète V and after a few months became a reporter for C'est extra.

 In 2012, she became a reporter on cultural events on the show District V. In the fall of 2012, she became anchor of Ça commence bien, the V network's morning show, where she also reported on the artistic world and the weather.

 After the end of the series District V and changes to Ça commence bien in 2014, V made her co-host of Ménage à trois along with Patrick Langlois.
 The same year, she launched a ready-to-drink cocktail collection, UNIK.
 Besides her appearances on V, she was hired by Vrak for the show Code F.